matt77hias/MAGE-v0/meta/faq.md

 ### Is MAGE still under (active) development?

 MAGE is still under active development.
+New features, however, need to be approved first by my employer to avoid conflict of interest, resulting in longer delays till integration.

 ### Does the MAGE logo refer to a *Black Mage* of Final Fantasy?